CyrielleAlbert/CyrielleInDev/public/Projects/lineFollowingRobot.md

-# School Project - Builing a Line Following Robot
+# School Project - Building a Line Following Robot

 ## The concept

 As a school project, I developed with another student a line following Robot.
-This idea could be used in industies to automate transports of products or parts of products.
+This idea could be used in industries to automate the transports of products or parts of products.

-## The techologies used
+## The technologies used

  - Microprocessor: ST Blue Pill - STM32 based
  - PCB Design: Altium designer